 The Dachstein Detour

-But the thing that made my jaw drop was the Five Fingers viewing platform, accessible from the cable car's summit station.
+The real jaw-dropper is the Five Fingers viewing platform, accessible from the cable car's summit station.
 Five metal platforms shaped like a hand's fingers extend over a 400-meter vertical cliff on Krippenstein mountain.
 The cable car ticket is about 35 EUR return from Obertraun, and then it's a 20-minute walk from the top station.

 The Parking Problem and the Overtourism Truth